davec/openbrewcomp/README.markdown

   provided.
 If any of the information is inappropriate, the organizer can edit it as necessary.
 This information is printed on the flight sheets for the judges, so no personally identifiable information should be included.
-+ Generation of a “box check report” that allows you to verify that all registered entries are accounted for and placed in the appropriate boxes.
++ Generation of a &ldquo;box check report&rdquo; that allows you to verify that all registered entries are accounted for and placed in the appropriate boxes.
 + The ability to import the BJCP judge list provided in your competition registration packet as well as the ability to send email invites to those judges.